xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 - `{ A ~A }` => `{ }`

+- **Xie**: The target of reduction is `A ~A`, it might be introduced by identity axiom or other rules.

-- **Xie**: We can see cut-elimination means partial evaluation, thus also means normalization
+  We can see cut-elimination means partial evaluation, thus also means normalization.

+  Maybe we can use the idea of NbE for inet, after normalizing a net, we can read it back to our sequentialized syntax.

+  Equivalence between nets will still be implemented at graph level, `readback` only serve as a tool to help us understand the graph.

 ### 1.3.7 Extension to full linear logic